Peak Scientific - helium in the lab alternaitve gas supply

 Carrier gas velocity

-Nitrogen gas is another option for GC carrier gas and PEAK's Precision Nitrogen Trace generator ensures your analysis high-purity gas which can be produced through compressed air, on demand.
+Nitrogen gas is another option for GC carrier gas and PEAK's Intura Nitrogen generator ensures your analysis has high-purity gas which can be produced through compressed air, on demand.

-Van Deemter's graph on the left shows the velocity of the three gases - nitrogen, hydrogen and helium.
-Although at a lower speed than helium, nitrogen provides the best possible separation efficiency, followed by hydrogen, and with an adjusted speed when using a shorter column with a narrower diameter.
+Van Deemter's graph, on the left, shows the velocity of the three gases - nitrogen, hydrogen and helium.
+Although at a lower speed than helium, nitrogen provides the best possible separation efficiency, followed by hydrogen.

 Benefits of using nitrogen for GC carrier gas: